Wesztman/manifesto/README.md

 _A couple of things to think about when working with code._

-## **Look at your code through the eyes of your users.**
+## **Look at your code through the eyes of your users/customer.**

 Always question the usefulness of the code you deliver.
 Try to imagine you´re the user of the library your writing.
 Would you be happy to use the functions you provide?
 Is it understandable?
+Internal customers are also customers.

 ## **Every row of code should have a purpose.**